 During surgery, Mike became critically ill as his lungs stopped expanding.
 Reacting quickly, Drs.
 Jeyamohan and Freeborn cut into his chest to relieve the pressure building in his lungs.

 After five hours on the operating table, Drs.
-Jeyamohan, Freeborn and Nora, supported by a multidisciplinary team of specialists, completed a successful surgery, placing several titanium screws and rods to stabilize Mike's spine and protect his spinal cord from irreversible damage.
+Jeyamohan and Freeborn, supported by a multidisciplinary team of specialists, completed a successful surgery, placing several titanium screws and rods to stabilize Mike's spine and protect his spinal cord from irreversible damage.

 ROAD TO REHABILITATION